keithbuhler/keithbuhler.github.io/blog.md

 <h1> THE BUHLER REPORT </h1>

-<i> To enlighten and entertain with timeless wisdom and current events.</i>
+<i> To enlighten and entertain.
+Timeless wisdom and current events.</i>

 </center>